Skip To Main Content

 Subject Area/Course Credit: Science, 1 credit

-Prerequisite: A- or above in Coordinated Science I, or B or above in Coordinated Science II, or science teacher recommendation.
+Prerequisite: A- or above in Coordinated Science I; or B or above in Coordinated Science II, Honors Chemistry or Honors Biology, or a C or above in AP Physics 1; or a science teacher recommendation.

 These big ideas are addressed across all units: